Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

 Remarkably, besides the improvement of SW energies, correlations beyond DFT also open up a gap along the $\Gamma$--$K$--$M_2$ path in both DFT$+U$ and QSGW, as shown in Figs.~\ref{fig:x0x2}(d)--\ref{fig:x0x2}(f).
-Although the calculated gap size ($\sim\SI{1.8}{\meV}$ in QSGW+$U$) is smaller than the experimental value of $\sim\SI{4}{\meV}$ observed in INS, the existence of such a gap is unexpected in the absence of DMI.
-Indeed, the gap opening at Dirac $K$ points had been interpreted as the evidence of the presence of DMI in $\cri$.
+Although the calculated gap size ($\sim\SI{1.8}{\meV}$ in QSGW+$U$) is smaller than the experimental value of $\sim\SI{4}{\meV}$ observed in INS, the existence of such a gap along the $\Gamma$--$K$--$M$ path is unexpected in the absence of DMI or Kitaev interaction.
 As we show later, this gap can be caused by the correlation-enhanced interlayer super-superexchange $\tilde{J}_2$.
 If one only considers the Cr sublattice itself, which has a higher symmetry ($R\overline{3}m$), $\tilde{J}_{2_0}$ and $\tilde{J}_2$ should be equivalent.
-The presence of I sublattice breaks the mirror and 2-fold rotational symmetry, lifting the degeneracy of $\tilde{J}_{2_0}$ and $\tilde{J}_2$.
+The presence of the Iodine sublattice breaks the mirror and 2-fold rotational symmetry, lifting the degeneracy of $\tilde{J}_{2_0}$ and $\tilde{J}_2$.
 Thus, although $\tilde{J}_{2_0}$ and $\tilde{J}_2$ connect similar Cr pairs with the same distance of \SI{9.517}{\AA}, their exchange paths are not the same, which allows for $J_2$ and $J_{2_0}$ to adopt different values.
 However, up until now, all previous work has considered that $J_{2}=J_{2_0}=0$, which indeed is supported, to a great extent, by DFT.
-Surprisingly, the inclusion of correlations results in a sizable AFM $J_2$.
+Surprisingly, the inclusion of correlations beyond DFT results in a sizable AFM $\tilde{J}_2$.
 As shown in ~\rtbl{tbl:jij}, $\tilde{J}_{2_0}$ vanishes in all calculations, while AFM $\tilde{J}_{2}$ is negligible in DFT but becomes stronger in QSGW and DFT$+U$, reaching $\tilde{J}_2=10\%J_1$ in QSGW$+U$.
 As shown in \rfig{fig:Jgap}(b), $\tilde{J}_{2}$ corresponds to a Cr-I-I-Cr super-superexchange with a Cr-I-I angle of $159\degree$, giving the major AFM contribution to interlayer couplings, whereas vanishing $J_{2_0}$ has no obvious exchange path with intervening I anions.